computeclub/gcp-cloud-deploy-extensions/extensions/image-tagger/README.md

 Certain template variable values are always available and can't be overridden by target labels.
 For now those are:

-`SHORT_SHA` - the annotated 8 byte hash of the container image.
+`SHORT_DIGEST` - the annotated 12 byte hash of the container image.
-`FULL_SHA` - the full 40 byte hash of the container image.
+`FULL_DIGEST` - the full 40 byte hash of the container image.

-## Author's confessional

-### latest tags

-It's fairly well established that deploying the `latest` tag of a container image is not a best practice since container image tags are mutable.
-The examples in this repo create manifests that render and deploy `latest` images to Cloud Run environments, making a extension like this more necessary.
-If that gap can be closed via skaffold (e.g. if skaffold can create and use `<ENV>-<SHORT_SHA>` tags), that would be a more ideal starting point than rendering manifests that reference `latest` images.
-Even if skaffold closes that gap the solution here is valuable because tagging after a deployment is validated is useful (i.e. it creates a trail of deployed artifacts in a registry) and not otherwise achievable without custom tooling.